schibsted/ai-academy/lessons/w5 - From-scratch model.md

 a) repeating parts of the course material that needs more attention
 b) work on the project description
-c) start working on the project
+c) start watching the next video